cheoljoo/problemSolving/leetcode/README.md

 - https://leetcode.com/problems/maximize-the-topmost-element-after-k-moves/
 - [maximumTop.py](https://github.com/cheoljoo/problemSolving/blob/master/leetcode/maximumTop.py) : passed

-# 43. Minimum Weighted Subgraph With the Required Paths (#2203) - hard : weekly contest for amazon 2022-03-13
+# 43. Minimum Weighted Subgraph With the Required Paths (#2203) - hard : weekly contest for amazon 2022-03-13 <fail>
 - hard : I did not solve this probelm within contest.
 I can not try it because i can not understand the meaning of #2202.
 - You are given an integer n denoting the number of nodes of a weighted directed graph.
 The nodes are numbered from 0 to n - 1.
   - You are also given a 2D integer array edges where edges[i] = [fromi, toi, weighti] denotes that there exists a directed edge from fromi to toi with weight weighti.